-LOCKOUT
+SECURE LOCKOUT

-A "Lockout" is the response to an actual or potential threat from outside the school building.
+With a "Secure Lockout", students and staff remain inside locked school buildings during incidents that pose an imminent concern outside of the school.
 An example of such a threat might be an escaped fugitive, custodial interference, or a disgruntled employee or spouse.
 Where the situation warrants, the school faculty, staff, and students are aware of - but not disrupted by such a response being activated.
 Consequently, the school day continues as normal except for the termination of all outside activities.
 In some cases, the details of a lockout do not need to be shared with the students to protect the identity of the individuals involved and minimize disruption to the school.

-Lockout Objectives
+Secure Lockout Objectives